Student-designed Hand-cranked Cycles Unveiled at Army-Navy Game

 GM’s Military Discount Program has provided hand cycles to the Achilles team in the past, but they had design issues.
 They proved unstable, or the components were breaking down under the pressure of racing.
 What could GM do to help? .

-Terry Woychowski, a Michigan Tech alumnus, retired GM vice president and current member of the University’s Board of Control, knew exactly where to turn.
+Terry Woychowski, a Michigan Tech alumnus, retired GM vice president and current member of the University’s Board of Trustees, knew exactly where to turn.
 “I have had such excellent experiences with Senior Design at Michigan Tech,” he said.
 “What if we sponsored a Senior Design activity based on the Achilles project?
 We’d not only be helping wounded warriors, we’d be supporting STEM [science, technology, engineering and math] education.”